 The best part for me is letting users transform their smartwatch into a running device and a hackable keychain computer.
 Talk about innovation!

-“Pebble just re-invented the iPod Shuffle, and it runs Spotify” was said by Chris Mills from BGR and it summarises the excitement of the media when Pebble 2 launched.
+“Pebble just re-invented the iPod Shuffle, and it runs Spotify,” said Chris Mills from BGR, and it summarises the excitement of the media when Pebble 2 launched.

 Just because you are a crowdfunding creator doesn’t mean you shouldn’t utilize already-existing technology out there that users love and use.